CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

     ```

     But, if a modifier of +8 was specified, then TCM will now try and "fit"
-    10 extra characters into one line of text, for example:
+    8 more characters into one line of text, for example:

     ```
     The One